 Here’s how we did it:

-Step 1: What’s your big, relevant change?
+Step 1: Highlight your big, relevant change in your sales pitch deck

 All powerful stories begin with context, and the same goes for the stories we tell as B2B marketers and sellers.